 Protect Your Family's Future

 Planning for the future sometimes means preparing for your death.
-It’s a complicated and emotional concept to consider, but it’s very important to secure your assets prior to your passing.
-At the Law Offices of Christopher Martens, we pride ourselves on being able to assist our clients by tailoring estate plans specific to their needs, ensuring that their personal choices, assets and finances are protected per their wishes.
+It's a complicated and emotional concept to consider, but it's very important to secure your assets prior to your passing.
+At the Martens & Brusseau Law Corporation, we pride ourselves on being able to assist our clients by tailoring estate plans specific to their needs, ensuring that their personal choices, assets, and finances are protected per their wishes.

 We understand how difficult it is to plan for your own death.
 By drafting an estate plan, our goal is to take away your uncertainty and give you peace of mind knowing your interests and your family will be protected upon your passing.

-If you are interested in drafting an estate plan, contact the Law Offices of Christopher Martens today at (559) 377-7319.
+If you are interested in drafting an estate plan, contact the Martens & Brusseau Law Corporation today at (559) 377-7319.
 Your first consultation is free.

 What Is an Estate Plan?

 Estate planning is all about planning for the future, ensuring that your estate, assets, and your wishes are passed on to your beneficiaries with minimum difficulties.
 Without an estate plan in place, regardless of the size of your estate, settling your matters after you die could bring a lot of trouble to the people you care about.